Marsfeldt/RESQ_Patient_RASA/README.md

     userDB.create_user_account('users', accountToCreate)
     print(f'User Account: \n {uuid} , {username} , {email} , {password} , {dateOfBirth} , {accountCreatedTime} \n Created Successfully!')
 ```
-This event is called 'create_account' and this is one is emitted from the mobile application, on the signup screen whenever a user presses the button to register an account.
-The code from from the front-end can be seen below.
+This event is called 'create_account' and this one is emitted from the mobile application, on the signup screen whenever a user presses the button to register an account.
+The code from the front end can be seen below.

 ```
 const onRegisterPressed = () => {